 Methodology

-2022 ALEC-Laffer State Economic Competitiveness Index: Economic Outlook Methodology
+2025 ALEC-Laffer State Economic Competitiveness Index:

-In previous editions of this report, we introduced 15 policy variables that have a proven impact on the migration of capital — both investment and human — into and out of states.
-The end result of an equal-weighted combination of these variables is the 2022 ALEC-Laffer Economic Outlook ranking of the states.
+This report contains 15 policy variables that have a proven impact on the migration of capital—both monetary and human—into and out of states.
+The end result of an equal weighted combination of these variables is the 2024 ALEC-Laffer Economic Outlook ranking of the states.
 Each of these factors is influenced directly by state lawmakers through the legislative process.
-The 15 factors and a basic description of their purposes, sourcing and subsequent
+The 15 factors and a basic description of their purposes, sourcing, and subsequent calculation methodologies are as follows:

 Highest Marginal Personal Income Tax Rate